dawiddominiak/sudoku-generator/README.md

 # sudoku-generator
-Simple sudoku generator in PHP.
+Simple unique sudoku generator in PHP.
 Some optimization is still needed.